Want to Be a Thoroughbred?

 Thank you so much for visiting with us!
 The following information will allow you to better understand the structure of our chorus and provide some of the reasons we love it like we do!

-The Thoroughbred Chorus is a brotherhood of singers committed to enriching our community through the joyful pursuit of musical excellence in the barbershop style of singing.
+The Thoroughbreds are men who are Born to Sing, Bred for Excellence, Comrades with a Passion for Barbershop Harmony.
+We are committed to enriching our community through the joyful pursuit of musical excellence in the barbershop style of singing.
 We are thrilled that you are interested in joining with us.